-What is omnichannel customer service?
+What exactly is omnichannel customer service?

 Omnichannel customer service is an approach where all customer channels are unified into one platform and one customer profile.
 A customer can start a conversation on WhatsApp, continue it over the phone, and finish it by email â and the agent sees the full thread the whole time.

 It is the opposite of multichannel, where channels exist but operate in silos.
+For the broader context, see our contact center guide.

 Omnichannel vs multichannel